How to use Angular routing

-1. Creating an angular application and integrating the Syncfusion Grid component:
+1. Creating an Angular application and integrating Syncfusion Grid:

 ng generate component component-name

-Replace component-name with the desired name for your component.
-Running this command will generate the necessary files and code for your component, including the TypeScript file, HTML template, CSS styles, and the component’s test file.
-Repeat the above command for each component you want to create.
+Replace component-name with your desired component name.
+This command generates the TypeScript file, HTML template, styles, and corresponding test file for your component.
+Repeat for each component you wish to create.

 import { NgModule } from '@angular/core';